xhiti/xhiti/README.md

 Exploration, pursuit and motivation are my frameworks for success.
 I believe that fresh perspectives and trying new techniques help businesses evolve and grow.
 My goal is to be on the cutting-edge of industry advancements.

-- 😄 Knowledge and experienced with programming languages like JAVA & Python including frameworks Spring & Hibernate, aslo knowledge in PHP.
+- 😄 Knowledge and experienced with programming languages like Java & Python including frameworks Spring & Hibernate, also knowledge in PHP.
 Familiar with DBMS including MySQL, SQL Server and Oracle.

 - 🔥 Good knowledges in Big Data & Machine Learning.